Forceu/barcodebuddy-documentation/docs/_build/html/_sources/advanced.rst.txt

 Non-standard API: /action/scan
 -------------------------------

-As mentioned above, the ``/action/scan`` also looks for GET paramters, in addition to the regular form/post paramters.
+As mentioned above, the ``/action/scan`` also looks for GET parameters, in addition to the regular form/post parameters.
 This is to make it easier for scripts / apps to pass barcodes to Barcode Buddy.

 Instead of the POST parameter ``barcode`` you can also pass the GET parameter ``add`` or ``text`` instead.
-Example Passing the barcode 123456 by just requesting the url:
+Example Passing the barcode 123456 by just requesting the URL:
 ::

  https://your.bbuddy.url/api/action/scan?apikey=myApiKey&add=123456